aaronwinston/developer-content-skills/README.md

 Default CMS rule, inherited from the WordPress skill: **stage as `draft`.
 Never publish unless a human explicitly asks.**

-## What this is not

-This is not a dump of a company’s marketing org.
-Excluded on purpose:

-- Salesforce, Gong, HubSpot MQL, ads pipeline, and other GTM/CRM skills
-- Warehouse-bound analytics (Search Console, LinkedIn, YouTube, content-performance SQL bound to one BigQuery project)
-- Founder-specific social→blog pipelines and team-page CMS tools
-- Content corpora, brand lexicons, and unpublished strategy maps
-- GitHub-internal frameworks and product messaging docs

-The full ForgeOS cockpit (Next.js app, scrapers, pipelines UI) stays in [aaronwinston/forgeos](https://github.com/aaronwinston/forgeos).
-This pack is the markdown brain: skills, playbooks, and production procedures.

 ## Provenance

 See [NOTICE.md](NOTICE.md).
 ForgeOS files keep the upstream MIT license.
 Production skills were generalized so they can run against *your* CMS, calendar, and keyword tools.